Vicente Luque defeats Niko Price, UFC 249

 Vicente Luque v Niko Price 2

 Niko Price is one of the most exciting fighters in the UFC.
 Luque had already defeated Price once in October 2017.
 Both fighters had evolved considerably in the intervening period.
 So provided the fight delivered, you would think that Luque finally gets the attention he deserves right?
 In a quiet arena, devoid of fans, Luque and Price put on a remarkable fight.
-You could hear both fighters breathe and you could hear both fighters land.
+You could hear both fighters breathe, and you could hear both fighters land.
 For fans watching at home, it was a reminder of exactly how hard a UFC hits.
 But once again, Luque’s remarkable performance came right in the middle of a whole lot going on.

 UFC 249 was a remarkable event as a whole.
-It signalled the return of sports during the pandemic.
+It signaled the return of sports during the pandemic.
 But the gap between UFC 249 and the previous event provided a lot of ammunition for fights to be made.
 Hence one of the most stacked UFC cards was made.
 And while Luque made it on the card, the rest of the card delivered too.
 Ngannou continued on his path of destruction.
-Gaethje ended Ferguson’s eight year streak.
+Gaethje ended Ferguson’s eight-year streak.
 Dominick Cruz returned to the octagon.
 And Henry Cejudo announced what was ostensibly a retirement.

 Conclusion